AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-Allstate and Progressive are fairly comparable when it comes to their financial stability, availability, coverage options, discounts, and even customer service reputations.
+Allstate and Progressive are fairly comparable when it comes to their financial stability, availability, coverage options, and discounts.
 The best company for you will ultimately depend on which company offers you what you need at the best rate.

 If you drive fewer-than-average miles per year, you may benefit from Allstate’s Milewise program, assuming it’s available where you live.
 Check with an agent if you’re interested, and calculate whether the pay-per-mile program makes sense financially compared to other standard quotes you’ve received.